Best Of16 min read

 • Near-zero friction to start investing

-• Round-up feature builds habits effectively
+• Round-up feature actually builds habits

 • Great for teaching kids about investing